mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 ### Hiding

-Set the column definiton attribute
+Set the column definition attribute `hide` to `true` to hide the column.

-- `hide`: Hide the column.

 ```tsx
 <DataGrid columns={[{ field: 'id', hide: true }]} />